 During a periodontal maintenance visit, the dentist will perform a deep cleaning of your teeth and gums and also measure the size of the pockets along the gumline.
 These measurements are taken to see if they are growing over time, which could indicate the need for further periodontal treatment.

-This type of visit may not seem all that different than coming in for a regular cleaning, but it is specifically targeted toward promoting good gum health and warding off any developing gum disease.
+This type of visit may not seem all that different than coming in for a regular dental cleaning, but it is specifically targeted toward promoting good gum health and warding off any developing gum disease.
 During a periodontal maintenance visit, the dentist will remove the plaque and tartar buildup on the surface of your teeth, flush out the deep pockets that formed around the gumline and remove the bacteria, plaque or tartar from the surface of the root.